LokiLabs/microsoft-graph-explorer-teams-app/ToolkitApp/README.md

 ## How to get it running

+* Run `nvm use --lts`
-Start the project by hitting the `F5` key in Visual Studio Code.
+* Start the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

 ## Manual publishing